06 Mar Are you stuck in a “when I….” trap?

 It’s not our fault

 Diet culture has been shoving this BS down our throats since we were knee-high.
-Models screaming ‘eat like me, look like me’ from the billboards – when in fact, only a meagre percentage of the population will ever look like that.
+Mostly white, able-bodied models screaming ‘eat like me, look like me’ from the billboards – when in fact, only a meagre percentage of the population look like that.
 I’d hazard a guess at maybe 5%?

-Imagine what it would be like if we were shown real bodies from these billboards and in shops – real colours, shapes and sizes.
+Imagine what it would be like if we were shown real bodies from these billboards and in shops – real colours, shapes, sizes and abilities.
 I feel like we’d grow up with an alternative opinion of what we needed to be focusing our energies on – that the ‘when I’ question would look a whole lot different.

 When thinking about your body, have a ponder over what cool stuff can your body can do right now?
 Carry you about for the day?
 Go swimming?
 Give out hugs and love for the people you value the most?
 Cook up some awesome food?
 Comfort people when they’re in dire need?
 Why not jot them down – you might be surprised.